linode/docs/docs/products/compute/compute-instances/guides/failover/index.md

 | Washington, DC (USA) | **Supported** | BGP-based (new) | [lelastic](/docs/products/compute/compute-instances/guides/failover/#configure-failover) / [FRR](/docs/products/compute/compute-instances/guides/failover-bgp-frr/) | 17 |

 {{< note >}}
-If a data center is marked as *undergoing network upgrades*, customers may encounter issues enabling IP Sharing and configuring failover.
+* If a data center is marked as *undergoing network upgrades*, customers may encounter issues enabling IP Sharing and configuring failover.
 For Compute Instances that already have IP Sharing enabled, this feature should still function as intended.
 Once the network upgrades are completed, IP Sharing will be supported through the new method (BGP).
 Review documentation on our [planned network infrastructure upgrades](/docs/products/compute/compute-instances/guides/network-infrastructure-upgrades/) to learn more about these changes.
-{{< /note >}}

-{{< note >}}
-IP failover for VLAN IP addresses is supported within every data center where VLANs are available.
+* IP failover for VLAN IP addresses is supported within every data center where VLANs are available.
 This feature does not depend on Linode's IP Sharing feature and depends on ARP-based failover software, such as keepalived.
 {{< /note >}}

 ## IP Address Failover Methods